This post was updated on April 4, 2025

 Armstrong Clark Wood Stain Photos

-– Upon our 2-year inspection, Armstrong Clark Semi-Solid Wood Deck Stain produced above-average UV resistance.
-Using the Semi-Solid Mountain Cedar color, we projected better-than-average UV shielding, and it did not disappoint.
-The Armstrong semi-solid colors have shown to have better UV protection than their transparent and semi-transparent colors.
+Upon our 2-year inspection, Armstrong Clark Semi-Solid Wood Deck Stain produced above-average UV resistance.
+Using the Semi-Solid Mountain Cedar color, we projected better-than-average UV shielding, which did not disappoint.
+The Armstrong semi-solid colors have been shown to have better UV protection than their transparent and semi-transparent colors.

-– Armstrong Clark Semi-Solid Deck Stain can be purchased for about $45.99 per gallon.
+Armstrong Clark Semi-Solid Deck Stain can be purchased for about $45.99 per gallon.
 In our test experience, Armstrong Clark Semi-Solids had one of the best spread rates of any stain.
-We used a total of 4 gallons on our 800 square foot deck and applied in one coat.
+We used a total of 4 gallons on our 800-square-foot deck and applied them in one coat.

-– At 2 years we noticed some slight mold growth on top of the Armstrong Clark Semi-Solid stain in some shaded areas.
-We did not detect any mildew spores within the stain as the mildew spores could be wiped away using a wet towel.
+At 2 years, we noticed some slight mold growth on top of the Armstrong Clark Semi-Solid stain in some shaded areas.
+We did not detect any mildew spores within the stain, and the mildew spores could be wiped away using a wet towel.

 Armstrong Clark Mountain Cedar Semi-Solid

-– The Armstrong Clark Semi-Solid Deck Stain was easy to apply.
-The stain did not dry too quickly and applied even in those conditions, avoiding potential issues with Applying a Deck Stain in Full Sun.
-We used stain pads and brushes to apply to the deck.
-Took about 2-3 hours to apply with a team of 2 workers.
-One Note, it did take the Armstrong Clark Semi-Solid a few days to fully cure.
+The Armstrong Clark Semi-Solid Deck Stain was easy to apply.
+The stain did not dry too quickly and was applied even in those conditions, avoiding potential issues with Applying a Deck Stain in Full Sun.
+We used stain pads and brushes to apply the stain to the deck.
+It took about 2-3 hours to apply with a team of 2 workers.
+One Note: It did take the Armstrong Clark Semi-Solid a few days to fully cure.

-– Our 2-year test of Armstrong Clark Semi-Solid Mountain Cedar color did show signs of slight darkening from its original color.
-We figured this was likely due to a higher solid content of the formula.
-The AC is over 70% solids, containing both linseed and paraffin oils.
+Our 2-year test of Armstrong Clark Semi-Solid Mountain Cedar color did show signs of slight darkening from its original color.
+We figured this was likely due to the formula’s higher solid content.
+The AC is over 70% solids containing linseed and paraffin oils.

-– Because Armstrong Clark Wood Deck Stains penetrate well and did not overly darken, it would be easy to re-coat.
-A simple cleaning with a wood deck cleaner to remove dirt, grime, and mold spores would be plenty sufficient prior to reapplying.
+Because Armstrong Clark Wood Deck Stains penetrate well and do not overly darken, it would be easy to recoat.
+Prior to reapplying, a simple cleaning with a wood deck cleaner to remove dirt, grime, and mold spores would be sufficient.

 Overall Score Armstrong Clark Semi-Solid Stain at 2-Year Period: 8.5

-– Armstrong Clark Semi-Solid Mountain Cedar held up well at our 2-year test mark.
-Easy to apply and terrific coverage rates, raise Armstrong Clark to a high level.
+Armstrong Clark Semi-Solid Mountain Cedar held up well at our 2-year test mark.
+Its easy application and terrific coverage rates raise Armstrong Clark to a high level.
 No peeling and only a slight darkening color shift were more than acceptable.
-Easy to maintain and prep prior to re-coating.
-Armstrong Clark is definitely one of our top choices for a professional durable finish that lasts and is easy to work with in the future.
+It is also easy to maintain and prep prior to re-coating.
+Armstrong Clark is definitely one of our top choices for a professional, durable finish that lasts and is easy to work with in the future.

 Product Information: